EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

    account.
 #.
 Click *New Login Account Passwd*

-Now the systems team will change your password.
+The systems team will change your password.
 When this has been done, you will be informed by email; this means that you can come back to SAFE and :ref:`get-machine-passwd`.

 .. _change-machine-passwd: